A Day Trip to Salamanca

 The biggest meal of the day is lunch here and lunchtime usually starts after 1 but don’t leave it too late because most of the restaurants close for siesta afterwards.
 Do I really need to tell you about Tapas here?

 Salamanca is quite small and flat; you won’t need to take public transport except to get to and from the train station which is bus line 1.
 Most historical sites are at easy walking distance.
 Just follow the map below and you will be able to see it all in a day.

 Check out all the different modes of transportation you can use in a new city.

 One Day Itinerary of Essential Salamanca

-As I mention before there’s a lot to be seen and done in this beautiful city but if you are making a day trip like I did you need to see the essential places that you can’t afford to miss.
+As I mentioned before there’s a lot to be seen and done in this beautiful city but if you are making a day trip like I did you need to see the essential places that you can’t afford to miss.

 Note: If you follow my itinerary you will get the best lighting for your photos.
 I started around 12pm.